prefixy/prefixy/docs/api.md

 ## 1. GET /completions

-As an app developer, I can use this endpoint to get a list of top possible completions for a given prefix.
+This endpoint can be used to get a list of top possible completions for a given prefix.

 ### 1.1.
 Expected Payload: